tomsenior20/Web_Application_TomSenior/readme.md

 1. Ensure your in the main parent directory ( run PWD in terminal to check )

+# Alternatively if you are cloning the code into Visual Studio code, the testing window is avaliable down the left hand side of the page.

 ## Run Register

 - python3 -m tests.testRegister_test